leonardomendix/docs/content/en/docs/studio/microflows/_index.md

 A microflow looks like a flow chart.
 On a new microflow a *start event* (a starting point of the microflow represented by a *green* dot) and an *end event* (an endpoint of the microflow represented by a *red* dot) are created by default.

 Start and end events are connected by a *sequence flow* (a line with an arrow), where you can add new events and activities.
-If  is on, it will be represented with a blue dot in the middle (for more information on what Mendix Assist is, see ).
+If [Mendix Assist](/studio/mx-assist/) is on, it will be represented with a blue dot in the middle (for more information on what Mendix Assist is, see [Mendix Assist](/studio/mx-assist/)).

 ![New Microflow](/attachments/studio/microflows/new-microflow-created.png)